What tools do you use?

 How do I get big open holes in my crumb?

 There are so many details that go into this, and there is no one good answer.
 Yes that's frustrating.
-It's also the honest truth about a lot of these questions.
+It's also the honest truth about questions like this.

 How do I get even, laced holes in my crumb?